 Why do men have higher crash rates?

 One factor may be the difference in how often men and women drive.
-Less time on the road means fewer chances to get into accidents, and women do tend to report putting in fewer miles behind the wheel.
+Less time on the road means fewer chances to get into an at-fault accident, and women do tend to report putting in fewer miles behind the wheel.
 In 2009, the average male drove about 1.5 times as much as the average woman, according to the most recent National Household Travel Survey conducted by the Federal Highway Administration.

 "This again underscores the finding that women are on average less aggressive and more law-abiding drivers — attributes that also translate to fewer accidents," the company, which helps insurers find flaws in their rating systems, said about the findings.